 Note that all of MedEntry’s packages include a comprehensive University Admissions Guide.

 Yes!
 Interviews are a crucial aspect of the selection process for entry into health science courses.
 In some universities, interviews are weighted at more than 50% of the total selection criteria.
-Most people focus on their ATAR scores, study for the UMAT but do not prepare for the interview.
+Most people focus on their ATAR scores, study for the UCAT but do not prepare for the interview.
+Hence we find students who have perfect ATAR (99.95) and perfect UCAT (99%), are not being offered a place medicine.
+Such people go to the interview thinking its just a 'chat'.
+Chat may be, but its the most important chat that will change the course of your life!

 However, knowledge of the types of questions asked, coaching on interview technique and enhanced communication skills can dramatically improve your performance.
 You should not go into an interview unprepared or not having an understanding of what you will be asked.
 If you do, you will be at a competitive disadvantage compared to those who are prepared for the interview.